BarbaraMcG/latinise/lvlt22/README.md

 ## Data processing

-When inside this directory, run:
-`mkdir LatinISE_1`
+Run

-and in that folder save the corrected version of LatinISE.
+`python process_LatinISE_for_LVLT.py` followed by the path to the folder containing the latest corrected version of LatinISE.
-Then run

-`python process_LatinISE_for_LVLT.py LatinISE_1`

 ## The study
 - lvlt22_collocs.ipynb: syn- and diachronic collocation overlap